Suvink/docs-choreo-dev/en/pe-docs/docs/choreo-cli/get-started-with-the-choreo-cli.md

 This guide walks you through the following sample use case:

-- Create a web application
+- List applications within a project
-- Build the web application
+- Build an application
-- Deploy the web application in the development environment
+- Deploy the application in the development environment
-- Promote the web application to the production environment
+- Promote the application to the production environment
+- View Runtime logs

 This guide utilized a simple to-do app built with Next.js and two basic environments: Development and Production.